 Hiking can be an easy-going and enjoyable activity for people of all levels of fitness and experience.
 Here are some tips for how to choose a trail:

 What is a hiking trail difficulty rating scale?

-Some trails can be deceiving!
-A hike may be short, but the trail could be very steep, making it a difficult hike.
-There is a trail rating scale to help you choose hiking trails for your level of experience:
+Some trails can be deceiving.
+A hike may be short, but the trail could be very steep, making it a more difficult hike.
+There is an easy trail rating scale that will help you choose a hike that is perfect for your level of experience:

-Moderate - There is more of an ascent on moderate trails.
-They are relatively steady, are a bit longer than easy trails, and may have some roots and rocks.
+Moderate trails - There is more diversity on moderate trails.
+They are relatively steady, are a bit longer than easy trails, and may have some roots and rocks to navigate.